AvaProtocol/OAK-docs/_docs/delegation-dev.md

 ### Which collator will you delegate your stake to?

 [StakeTur](https://staketur.com) by StakeBaby, staking applications, and wallet interfaces with staking support will provide additional information that can help you choose who to delegate.
-Join the [OAK Discord Server](https://discord.gg/7W9UDvsbwh) for #collator-open-chat about delegation.
+Join the #collator-open-chat channel of [OAK Discord Server](https://discord.gg/7W9UDvsbwh) to ask questions to collators.

 **Important disclaimer about risks**